Please view these informational tabs to learn about time only quartz clock movements.

 - 3. Start mounting the movement by putting the post through the dial

-- 4. Slide the brass washer onto the post of the movement that is sticking out of the clock dial
+- 4. Then on the front of the dial, slide the brass washer onto the post of the movement.

-- 5. Put hex nut on post and tighten to hold movement to the back of the clock face.
+- 5. Put the hex nut on post and tighten so it holds the movement to the back of the clock face.

 - 6. Push hour hand on the post by friction fit

 - 7. Put the minute hand on the post